 Stashbuster Club Report, and Two Aprons

-I didn't go to the Stashbuster Club today expecting to make any purchases, but by the time I left the shop I had 5 new tools: a Wing Clipper, a 12" Quick Quarter II, a Sixth Finger Stiletto, a package of Clover's forked pins, and a 12 1/2" square Creative Grid ruler. new tools You're wondering if I did anything besides buy toys - well, yes I did.
+I didn't go to the Stashbuster Club today expecting to make any purchases, but by the time I left the shop I had 5 new tools: a Wing Clipper, a 12" Quick Quarter II, a Sixth Finger Stiletto, a package of Clover's forked pins, and a 12 1/2" square Creative Grid ruler.
+You're wondering if I did anything besides buy toys - well, yes I did.
 I was only one of two students in the class, and the other one works in the shop so was only in the class about 1/2 the time because the employees were busy getting ready for Shop Hop which starts tomorrow morning.
 But she still got as many blocks done as I did - I know, it's not a race, but still ..........

 Here are the 4 blocks I made today.
-Simple Simon - first 4 blocks The last 2 are sewn together but not the others.
+The last 2 are sewn together but not the others.
 Next time I'll try taking a picture in the daylight, but you can get the idea.
 I think I will make the rest of the blocks first before deciding which ones to put where.
 The pattern we used is "Simple Simon" from Stash Pot Pie, which sounded like a computer program that the shop purchased.
 I've laid the blocks on top of the fabrics I plan to use for the two borders, so you can see that I am alternating the centers that are from those two fabrics.
 The Y-seam does not seem daunting at all now, so that is good.
 The blocks finish at 9" - I'm leaning towards making it the larger size - 6 X 7 - instead of 4 X 5, but we'll see.

 We are probably going to leave tomorrow going back to VA for DH to run in a race on Saturday morning in Charlottesville, with a stop each way in east TN to stay with my mom, unless he decides his cough is too bad for running 10 miles.
 So, handwork for a few days in the car but no sewing machine.